MicrosoftDocs/architecture-center/docs/example-scenario/quantum/tightly-coupled-quantum-computing-job-content.md

 Unlike in the [loosely coupled alternative](loosely-coupled-quantum-computing-job), the architecture presented here assumes only one client is accessing the quantum workspace.
 This scenario leads to following requirements:

-* As the client is known, authentication can be implemented via [Managed Identity](/azure/active-directory/managed-identities-azure-resources/overview) associated to the application.
+* As the client is known, authentication can be implemented via [managed identity](/azure/active-directory/managed-identities-azure-resources/overview) associated to the application.
 * Throttling of requests and caching of results can be implemented in the client itself.

 For general security aspects, consider applying the [typical design patterns for security](/azure/architecture/framework/security/security-patterns) where appropriate.